rajatrc1705/IPL-2021/README.md

 Still a [WIP]

 Web Scraper is written using Python
-Packages used are Selnium and Pandas
+Packages used are Selenium and Pandas